 It is important for Canadian police deployed in international missions to understand that while some of the national legal provisions in the host State may not be in line with international standards, host State police are still bound by them.
-In exercising your function as UN Police, you must observe internationally recognized human rights standards.
+In exercising your function as Canadian police personnel deployed on an international mission, you must observe internationally recognized human rights standards.
 You must uphold international criminal justice standards in all aspects of your work, including specific standards related to child protection.